Symmetric Ideals and Invariant Hilbert Schemes: Preliminaries

-where $\gr I$ denotes the associated graded ideal and the target Hilbert scheme denotes the disjoint union of the (finitely many) $(S_n \times \CC^\ast)$-invariant Hilbert schemes running over all $(S_n \times \CC^\ast)$-representations restricting to $\rho$ as an ungraded $S_n$-representation and to $h$ as a $\CC^\ast$-representation (i.e., having Hilbert function $h$).
+Here, $\gr I$ denotes the associated graded ideal with respect to the increasing filtration by degree and the target Hilbert scheme denotes the (finite) disjoint union of the $(S_n \times \CC^\ast)$-invariant Hilbert schemes running over all $(S_n \times \CC^\ast)$-representations restricting to $\rho$ as an ungraded $S_n$-representation and to $h$ as a $\CC^\ast$-representation (i.e., having Hilbert function $h$).